hypertidy/ncapi/README.md

 -   basic C++, dealing with numbers and characters passed with the NetCDF API
 -   higher level design and C++ implementations to reduce the maintenance footprint
--   interested uses able to test different sources
+-   specific workflows and sources to test

 Relevant sources and sources of interest include: